SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex2/README.md

 ## Exercise

 Run through the following steps:
 1. Logon to the [SAP SuccessFactors](https://hcm-us10-sales.hr.cloud.sap/login?company=SFEDU033158) application using the user ID and password provided to you by the instructors.
-Example user id is AD167-XXX@education.cloud.sap, where XXX is your user ID.
+Example user id is AD167-XXX@education.cloud.sap, where XXX is your user ID, password: Acce$$teched25

 2. Search for Add New Hire to Onboarding in the main search bar.
 Select the option, this would bring you to the Add New Employee Wizard.